Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 70% of deforestation in the area is cattle ranching.
 In total, deforestation peaked at 20k km^2^/yr in around 2005.

 The effects of deforestation are wide-ranging.
 Converting trees into pasture **increases runoff by 27x**.
 Rainforests also have significantly greater humidity and convectional rainfall versus pastures, decreasing the likelihood of cloud formation downwind from them.
-This can cause droughts and greater aridity at a national or global scale.
+This can cause droughts and greater aridity at a national or global scale - [studies](https://amazonaid.org/resources/about-the-amazon/the-hydrological-cycle/) have found that this moisture cycle regulates rainfall patterns in the western United States.
 Deforestation in one area makes other forests unexposed also more likely to be at risk through environmental degradation, potentially causing a snowballing effect of damages to not only the ecosystem but the carbon and water cycles at large.

 On the carbon cycle, human activity shrinks the carbon store in biomass by between 90 and 99% with grass or croplands versus the rainforest, from **hundreds of tonnes per hectare** to just two tonnes.
 Soils are depleted with less decomposer activity, and have nutrients, being washed away quickly with the precipitation not being slowed by throughfall or stem flow.